 "Communication is the backbone of any VA-employer relationship."

-Scheduling and Event Management
+Scheduling Appointments and Event Management

 As an entrepreneur or small business owner, you may already have too much on your plate to worry about setting your own appointments or even checking your phone calendar for what meeting you’ll be sitting in for that day.

-A virtual assistant can take note of all your appointments as well as schedule them, book events for you, and remind you of certain deadlines.
+A dedicated VA can take note of all your appointments as well as schedule them, book events for you, and remind you of certain deadlines.
 They can create a standard organization system with multiple calendars for you to keep track of whatever is happening for your business.

-Tip: Communication is the backbone of any VA-employer relationship.
+Pro Tip: Communication is the backbone of any VA-employer relationship.
 Let your VA know exactly what you need before they dive into planning your trip or event.

-Tip: Scripted responses for general questions can come especially handy for responding to customer service concerns.
+Pro Tip: Scripted responses for general questions can come especially handy for responding to customer service concerns.

 Computer Data Entry